Gotta Catch Em All – Pokhara!!!

 Rocky was the river we would raft.

 Due to the low levels of water this time of year this would be a technical rafting exercise filled with boat manoeuvres, rock climbing and quickly coordinated rowing.
+A bit like a mixture of rafting and parkour as we jumped along rocks to keep going.

 As well as two guides we also had two safety kayakers to rescue us if we fell overboard and to help map out our route.
 That was the plan.
 What happened was that the kayakers spent most of the time soaking us with their paddles!!